 See how they integrated their subsystems into the Aether launcher here.

-The launch of project Aether is planned for the first half of 2017.
+The launch of project Aether is postponed until after the Stratos III launch.
 Several strong partnerships within the TU Delft and Dutch industry will make sure that we achieve supersonic flight with this test vehicle, which will set DARE on the final path towards space.